lscuquejo/Questions-And-Answers/README.md

 A: The key difference is that a Abstract Class can provide some functionality and the Interfaces BUT the Interfaces are not clases so they use less data.

+12:What is polymorphism?

+Polymorphism is an OOP concept that makes Classes have different functionality while sharing the a Common interface (Interface, or Abstract Classes)

-12:How to make the legendary Cremita Coffee in the company's machine ?
+13:How to make the legendary Cremita Coffee in the company's machine ?

 A: coffee max strong 22 sec milk 8 sec coffee.